georust/rinex/README.md

 ### Adding more RINEX data

 * only introduce non existing RINEX declinations
-* truncate huge file to maintain a reasonnable repo size
+* truncate huge files to maintain a reasonnable repo size